-A well-written cover letter can be just as impressive as a properly designed resume, a cover letter, a.k.a. the application letter should always accompany a resume or CV.
+A well-written cover letter can be just as impressive as an adequately designed resume; a cover letter, a.k.a. the application letter, should always accompany a resume or CV.
 This is the opportunity to fine-tune your storytelling abilities and speak to the institution specifically by tailoring your accomplishments and personal traits to a particular job.

 Describe your abilities, competencies, skills, knowledge, and expertise, and illustrate them with concrete, institution-specific examples.
-This is the prime time to tell a hiring committee why you are the perfect candidate, the one whose values, expertise, and skills match the department’s mission and needs.
+This is the prime time to tell a hiring committee why you are the perfect candidate whose values, expertise, and skills match the department’s mission and needs.
 Implementing this post’s strategies will help you make a career transition into a university or college confidently.

 Top Higher Education Cover Letter Writing Tips

 Research the Institution – College or University Faculty